 The framework - The five-phase diagnostic structure (Define, Apply, Nurture, Clarify, Expand) with pattern recognition tools

-Implementation resources - Planning templates, message frameworks, coordination strategies, and troubleshooting guides
+Application Resources - Planning templates, message frameworks, coordination strategies, and troubleshooting guides

-AI acceleration - Prompt library and workflow templates for faster implementation
+AI-Ready Prompt Library - Prompt library and workflow templates for faster implementation

 The system is modular and self-paced.
 You can start with the framework to understand diagnostic thinking, jump directly to templates for an active rollout, or use the AI tools to accelerate planning.